 Many centers in this region already raised their rates to cover minimum wage increases that set in this January, said Danielle Burns, director of Lil’ Red Barn Academy in Longview.
 The new licensing requirements might force them to raise rates again, she said.

 For Polly’s Tender Loving Daycare, rate raises will be a definite under the new requirements, said owner Jennifer Wild.
-Her center is not on the Early Achievers rating system, so she will have to cover any additional licensing costs with rates alone.

 But the new requirements will do more than just increase the cost of day care, Wild said.
 They will also make it harder for centers to find employees.